Solar leases are ideal for individuals who wish to enjoy the maximum solar energy supply while at the same time minding the cost.

 Solar leasing has some cons that potential buyers and new owners must consider before opting for a solar lease.
 Some of the disadvantages include:

-- Not Convenient for Tax Credits and Solar Credits; The fact that you are just renting the solar panels means you do not qualify to enjoy the benefits of any solar tax credit since you are not the owner.
-Therefore, the leasing companies being the owners will receive the 26% federal tax credits.
+- Not Convenient for Tax Credits and Solar Credits: Renting solar panels does not qualify you to enjoy the benefits of any solar tax credit since you are not the owner.
+Therefore, leasing companies, being the owners, will receive the 26% federal tax credits.

-- Depreciation of Home Value; The value of your home depreciates when the solar is leased compared to owning the solar panels, which add value to your home.
+- Depreciation of Home Value: The value of your home depreciates when the solar panels are leased compared to owning the solar panels, which add value to your home.
 The value decreases when you want to sell the house because the potential buyer might not be interested in solar leases.
 Therefore, you will be forced to reduce the price of your house.

-- Challenge When Selling Your Home; A solar lease also makes it difficult for you to sell it.
+- Challenge When Selling Your Home: A solar lease also makes it difficult to sell your home.
 Many buyers are skeptical about taking over a lease agreement regarding your energy usage.

-- Long-term Savings are Low; Purchasing solar panels might be expensive but saves a lot in the future.
-Your long-term savings will be higher since you would have eliminated the electric bill forever.
+- Long-term Savings are Low; Purchasing solar panels might be expensive, but it saves a lot in the future.
+Your long-term savings will be higher since you will have eliminated the electric bill forever.
 While you can save money on electricity bills by leasing, they belong term savings aren’t as big.

-- Potentially Two Bills; You might end up paying for two bills in months when there isn’t enough sun to generate the solar power you need.
-You’ll still need to make the monthly payments laid out in your lease, but you may still get a bill from your utility company if it’s a rainy month!
+- Potentially Two Bills: You might end up paying for two bills in months when there isn’t enough sun to generate the solar power you need.
+You’ll still need to make the monthly payments in your lease, but you may still get a bill from your utility company if it’s rainy!

 See Related: How to Finance Solar Panels